cgiff9/automata/dfa/README.txt

 The numbers inside the brackets [num] are indexes of the state described by the particular line.
-These indexes are used by the ZERO and ONE to describe the transition function of the state.
+These indexes are used by ZERO and ONE to describe the transition function of the state.

 The indexes do not need to be in numerical order.
 This